 Prepare Your East Bay Garden For Winter Weather

-Winter in the San Francisco East Bay is generally mild, but that doesn’t mean gardens can fend for themselves.
-Sudden cold snaps, heavy rainstorms, and occasional frost create significant stress—especially for citrus, succulents, tropicals, and tender young transplants.
-A little seasonal prep now can protect your plants, improve soil health, and set your garden up for strong spring growth.
+Winter in the San Francisco East Bay is generally mild, but that doesn’t mean our gardens can fend for themselves.
+Sudden cold snaps, heavy rainstorms, and occasional frosty nights create significant stress—especially for citrus trees, succulents, tropicals, and tender young transplants.
+A little preparation now with the right garden accessories and gardening tools can protect your plants and improve soil health.
+This will set your garden up for a strong spring season.

 Watch the Weather & Act Early